KonstantinKochetov/mssc-beer-service/README.md

 3. run all services (start with eureka, config, gateway, and then the rest)

-4. Visualize it: http://localhost:9411/, go to dependencies page, choose a date and search
+4. Visualize it: http://localhost:9411/, go to dependencies page, choose a date and search <br>
 ![Alt Text](zipkin.gif)